davidainslie/mercury/README.md

 ```

 At the time of writing the docker images used for each service are:
-- kcomlabs/elasticmq to run an instance of Elasticmq, an implementation of AWS SQS.
 - lphoward/fake-s3 to run an instance of a trimmed down implementation of AWS S3.
 - hocs-fake to run an inhouse custom version of the HOCS system, with the minimal functionality faking the real system.
 ```